maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 composition of $$\block{a, \dd^s a} \simeq \mat{Ad_a & \dd^s a\\ 0 &
 1}$$ with $$\block{b, \dd^s b} \simeq \mat{Ad_b & \dd^s b\\ 0 &
 1}$$.
-Therefore, if we encode our rigid transformations as spatial derivatives of unit quaternions (in turn, expressed as dual quaternions accordingly), we obtain the composition of rigid transformations from the product of unit dual quaternions:
+Therefore, if we encode our rigid transformations as spatial derivatives of unit quaternions (expressed as dual quaternions accordingly), we obtain the composition of rigid transformations from the product of unit dual quaternions:

 $$\block{a + \epsilon \dd^s a. a}\block{b + \epsilon \dd^s b.b} = ab + \epsilon \block{ \dd^s a + \Ad_a \dd^s b}ab$$